Donald-Dinerman/Behavioral-Economics-Capstone/README.md

 We worked with the Minnesota Wild and New York Islanders to increase season ticket renewals.

-We created an experimental survey where we modified the teams' email communications to season ticket holders containing information about their ticket benefits.
+We designed an experimental survey where we modified the teams' email communications to season ticket holders containing information about their ticket benefits.